 I’ve been present in China for numerous Dragon Boat Festivals now, and as much as I enjoy it, we decided to do something new this year.
 My wife and I also wanted to get a little rest and relaxation versus breaking out our backpacks, so we booked our hotel and flights, and headed to Hong Kong for a few days at Hong Kong Disney.

 We packed our bags and flew from Beijing directly to Hong Kong airport.
 The flight was affordable, even though it was three times the standard fare due to the holiday, but if you want to save money you can cut down a large portion of your flight costs by flying to Shenzhen, China, in the mainland.
 From there you can take a short underground, and underwater, subway ride that joins the regular Hong Kong metro.

 On this trip, we focused all of our time and attention on Disneyland since our trip was going to be short and we have seen Hong Kong in the past but never visited Disney Park.
 We figured the best way to do this was stay right at the resort hotel.

 We arrived around mid-afternoon.
 The resort was busy due to the holiday, so we had to wait a little bit for our room.
 While we waited, we left our bags with the front desk and explored the resort.
 First, we sat in the lobby and took in some amazing music.
+As if I wasn’t enthralled by the tunes coming out of the piano, the Piano Cover also stole my attention.
 A live pianist played classical music and famous Disney soundtracks.
 He was an incredible musician.

 In the back was a beautiful garden area with a hedge maze, like the one at the end of Stanley Kubrick’s: The Shining, only much more peaceful.
 Off to the side was a lovely gazebo with massive hearts trimmed in the greenery; the perfect place for booked wedding photos on the resort.